What to do in Nîmes for 1 or 2 days?

 9. The Camargue

-About 45 minutes drive from Nîmes, join the Camargue.
-With its ponds, salt pans, horses, bulls and flamingos, the Camargue is a beautiful place to visit around Nîmes.
+About a 45-minute drive from Nîmes, reach the Camargue.
+With its ponds, salt marshes, horses, bulls and flamingos, the Camargue is a very beautiful place to visit around Nîmes.

 To do and see in the Camargue: